This game has a prerelease article

 Unused Weapon Scripts

-Some scripts have also been found, probably leftovers from early indev versions or from the old scrapped DOOM.
+Some scripts have also been found, probably leftovers from early indev versions or from the canceled DOOM 4.

 - arc_cannon.decl - An energy weapon that's unused, giving it to the player gives the same result as the Assault Rifle since its model and animations don't exist.
 It was supposed to be a gun similar to the Hellshot, launching Fireballs and projectiles that would attract enemies.
 It used Argent Energy as ammunition.